DataDog/hiring-engineers/answers.md

 ### Setting Up MySQL DataDog Integration

 I chose to use a MySQL DataDog integration because out of the databases listed in the assignment, MySQL is the database I have most experience with.
-Since I was using Vagrant to run a Virtual Machine, I had to first install MySQL, then create a DataDog user on my MySQL server, and update the mysql.yaml file in my conf.d directory.
+Since I was using Vagrant to run a Virtual Machine, I had to first install MySQL, then create a DataDog user on my MySQL server, then update the mysql.yaml file in my conf.d directory.
 I found using the info command (sudo /etc/init.d/datadog-agent info) very helpful in troubleshooting issues during this process.

 Now that I know how to integrate DataDog with MySQL, I look forward to using it to visualize the performances of MySQL databases used in my various projects and in any projects I work on in the future!

 ### Creating a Custom Agent
 The first step in creating an agent was to create a new Agent Check to sample a random number between 0 and 1.
 This agent check was written in the file (/etc/dd-agent/checks.d/random.py) using Python.
-My custom created check inherits from the AgentCheck module and sends a gauge of a randomly sampled number between zero and one each time it is called to the test.support.random metric.
+My custom created check inherits from the AgentCheck module, then sends a gauge of a randomly sampled number between zero and one each time it is called to the test.support.random metric.
 The second step was to create a configuration file (/etc/dd-agent/conf.d/random.yaml) using YAML.
 Both the agent check and configuration files are located in this pull request.

 I found using the following command very helpful in troubleshooting the process of setting up an agent: